Shanghai Free-Trade Zone: Features

 The zone is being used as a testing ground for a number of economic and social reforms.
 For example, the sale of video game consoles, banned in China since 2000, will be allowed within the zone.
-While Microsoft had aimed at having its Xbox on the market by late April 2014, it ended up being delayed to September 23, 2014.
+While Microsoft had aimed at having its Xbox on the market by late April 2014, it ended up being delayed to 23 September 2014.
 While selling video game consoles was exclusive to the zone at the time, the ban on video game consoles was later lifted completely in 2015.

 Although it was initially reported that the zone would also have unrestricted access to the internet (with bans on sites such as Facebook lifted), the official Xinhua News Agency has stated that Internet restrictions would not be lifted.

 Commodities entering the zone are not subject to duty and customs clearance as would otherwise be the case.
-This has been a boon to the wine industry in China, as it grants importers more flexibility in bringing wine into the country.
+This has been a boom to the wine industry in China, as it grants importers more flexibility in bringing wine into the country.

 Arbitration

-The FTZ features a distinctive mechanism for dispute resolution than exists elsewhere in China.
+The FTZ features a mechanism for dispute resolution that doesn't exist elsewhere in China.
 Arbitration in the zone is governed by a separate set of Arbitration Rules issued by the Shanghai International Arbitration Center (SHIAC).
 These introduce several reforms favourable to foreign investment in the FTZ, including emergency arbitration, hybrid mediation/arbitration, and lower barriers to summary procedure.
 Additionally, arbitrators may be chosen from outside of the official roster maintained by SHIAC, provided they satisfy certain qualifying criteria.